 These insurance policies cover common risks of technical writing.

 E&O, also called professional liability insurance, covers legal costs related to your work performance.
 You can often add intellectual property and media liability coverage.

 This policy helps technical writers get back on their feet after a cyberattack or data breach.
 It covers the cost of recovering from a breach, such as notifying affected clients.

 Fidelity bonds, also called employee dishonesty bonds, compensate your clients if one of your employees steals from them.
 They're often required by client contracts.

-This policy covers basic technical writing business risks, such as client property damage and injuries.
-Bundle with property insurance for savings in a business owner’s policy.
+This insurance covers basic technical writing business risks, such as a client tripping in your office.
+Bundle with commercial property insurance for savings in a business owner’s policy.

-Commercial auto insurance can cover property damage and legal expenses in an accident involving a business-owned vehicle, along with theft, vandalism, and weather damage.
+Commercial auto insurance can cover property damage and legal expenses in an auto accident.
+It's required for business-owned vehicles.